Scalable quantum computation architecture using always-on Ising interactions via quantum feedforward: Introduction

 One of the ways to reduce the required level of technology is to use a system with always-on interaction.
 There are a couple of theoretical proposals for this direction.
 Zhou et al suggested a system with always-on Heisenberg interaction~\cite{alwaysqc3}.
 They use interaction free subspace to protect the target encoded qubit from the residual interaction, and they show that only local manipulations on the system actually provide universal quantum computation.
 Simon et al also suggested to use always-on Heisenberg interaction system for scalable quantum computation by collectively tuning the qubits~\cite{alwaysqc,alwaysqc2}.
 These approach look attractive due to its simplicity that could reduce potential decoherence from the interaction.

 Here, we propose a novel way to perform universal quantum computation with a system having an always-on Ising interaction.
 In quantum mechanics, there are two type of operations, unitary operations such as applying microwave pulses and non-unitary operations such as readout of the qubit.
 While most of the authors in previous papers use unitary operation to control the interaction~\cite{alwaysqc,alwaysqc2,alwaysqc3}, we exploit the non-unitary properties that the projective measurement have.
 We will assume an always-on Ising interaction between nearest neighbor qubits, and will insert an ancillary qubit between the qubits that process quantum information.
 We show that it is possible to effectively turn on/off the interaction via quantum measurement and feedforward on the ancillary qubits.
-Furthermore, we explain how scalability is achieved in this scheme, and suggest a way to construct a large two or three-dimensional cluster state which enables us to perform fault tolerant quantum computation with high error threshold~\cite{Topological_3D}.
 Since quantum feedforward technology is becoming matured technology~\cite{qf_1,qf_2,qf_3,qf_4,qf_5,qf_6,qf_7,qf_8,qf_9,qf_10}, our proposal provides a feasible and reliable way to control the interaction, which is a crucial step for the realization of quantum information processing.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{section_definition}, we review the preliminaries of this paper.
 Section~\ref{section_switching} presents the detail of our scheme to show how always-interaction is effectively turned on/off via projective measurement to ancillary qubits and quantum feedforward.
-In Sec.~\ref{section_2D} and Sec.~\ref{section_3D}, we propose the way to generate two and three-dimensional cluster states using qubits arranged on a plane.
 Section~\ref{section_conclusion} concludes our discussion.